chewxy/smallset/README.md

 #Notes#

+This is an important caveat: this set structure is **NOT** performant for sets that have more than 150+ elements.
+It works best with small sets.

 ##API Differences ##
 The API for smallsets are not the same as the API for the [default `gen` implementaion](https://github.com/clipperhouse/set) of sets.
 The reason is since this set is slice backed, I thought it'd be wise to reuse the slice semantics.
 Consider the following: